From 13 April 2015, section 20 of the Criminal Justice and Courts Act 2015 applies to individuals such as doctors, dentists and nurses and it states:

 2. GMC, Good medical practice (2013), paragraph 2.

 3. Department of Health, New offences of ill-treatment or wilful neglect: Government response to consultation, published 11 June 2014

-This guidance was correct at publication 09/04/2015.
-It is intended as general guidance for members only.
+This page was correct at publication on 09/04/2015.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.